creare-com/pydem/docker/pydem_user_guide.md

 # pyDEM Terrain Data Processing User Guide

-This document provides instructions on how to set up a Docker container with pyDEM and process your own terrain data.
+This document provides instructions on how to set up a Docker container with pyDEM and process your own terrain data to create a Digital Elevation Model.
 By following this guide, you should end up with a directory containing a `results.zarr` directory and 5 GeoTIFF files: `twi.tiff`, `uca.tiff`, `slope.tiff`, `aspect.tiff`, and `elev.tiff`.

 ## Setup